Skip to content

 What does the data tell us?

-Findings from ABS survey data
+Disability prevalence: findings from ABS survey data

-In 2018–19, of Indigenous Australians aged 15 and over, 46% (248,100) reported they had a disability or restrictive long‑term health condition, similar to the proportion reported in the 2014–15 National Aboriginal and Torres Strait Islander Social Survey (45%) (Table D1.14.18).
-The rate of having a disability or restrictive long-term health condition was the same for Indigenous males and females aged 15 and over (both 46%) (Table D1.14.4).
+The 2018–19 NATSIHS collected data on disability for those aged 15 and over.
+In 2018–19, of Indigenous Australians aged 15 and over, 46% (248,100 out of 536,300 people) reported they had disability, similar to the proportion reported in the 2014–15 National Aboriginal and Torres Strait Islander Social Survey (NATSISS) (45%) (Table D1.14.18).
+The rate of disability was the same for Indigenous males and females aged 15 and over (both 46%) (Table D1.14.4).

-The four most common self-reported disability types for Indigenous Australians were physical disabilities (63%; 156,500), sight/hearing/speech disabilities (47%; 116,500), psychological disabilities (23%; 56,400) and intellectual disabilities (18%; 45,000) (Table D1.14.4, Table D1.14-1).
+The four most common self-reported disability types for Indigenous Australians were physical disabilities (63% of those with disability; 156,500 people), sight/hearing/speech disabilities (47%; 116,500), psychological disabilities (23%; 56,400) and intellectual disabilities (18%; 45,000) (Table D1.14.4, Table D1.14-1).

 Disability type